ros2-gbp/ros2_control-release/controller_manager/doc/controller_chaining.rst

 Debugging outputs
 ----------------------------

-Flag ``unavailable`` if the reference interface does not provide much information about anything at the moment.
-So don't get confused by it.
-The reason we have it are internal implementation reasons irrelevant for the usage.
+- The reference interfaces are ``unavailable`` and ``unclaimed``, when the controller exporting them is in inactive state
+- The reference interfaces are ``available`` and  ``unclaimed``, when the controller exporting them is in an active state but is not in chained mode with any other controller (The controllers gets its references from the subscriber)
+- The reference interfaces are ``available`` and  ``claimed``, when the controller exporting them is in active state and also in chained mode with other controllers (The controller gets its references from the controllers it is chained with)

 Closing remarks
 ----------------------------

 - Maybe addition of the new controller's type ``ChainableController`` is not necessary.
-It would also be feasible to add an implementation of ``input_interface_configuration()`` method into ``ControllerInterface`` class with default result ``interface_configuration_type::NONE``.
+It would also be feasible to add implementation of ``input_interface_configuration()`` method into ``ControllerInterface`` class with default result ``interface_configuration_type::NONE``.